Single chapter

 Lieutentant Ribeiro’s slightly staticky voice sounded in response. — Hannibal here, Infiltration Squad Deathwatch, copy.
 We are in position and we see the enemy.

-The faint squeak let out at the threat was amusing, for sure, but tension was too high for more than a bit of scattered laughter.
-Once that died out, spoke out again.
+The faint squeak null let out at the threat was amusing, for sure, but tension was too high for more than a bit of scattered laughter.
+Once that died out, null spoke out again.

 At least at first.

 Things seemed ready to die down, with the orbital strikes done and the last of the charges planted.
 It was all they needed to call a retreat and let the explosives do their jobs, when a string of curses came from Lt.
-Ribeiro’s comm. immediately connected her to .
+Ribeiro’s comm. null immediately connected her to null.

 — Commander, reinforcements are inbound — the woman called out, voice almost drowned out by screams and gunfire and distant explosions.